ProgramMax/max/Docs/README.md

 As an example, when a new version of Clang comes out you will have 5 years to migrate off the now-old version.

-You can reference the [deprecation schedule](DeprecationSchedule.md) for exact dates.
+You can reference the full [deprecation schedule](DeprecationSchedule.md) for exact dates.

 ## Engage